netlify/addons/README.md

     admin_url: 'https://your-admin-url.com',
     config: {
       "optionOne": {
-        // An alternate, human-friendly name.
+        /* An alternate, human-friendly name. */
-        "displayName": "Twilio Account SID",
+        "displayName": "Human friendly name",
-        // Type of field
+        /*  Description of option shown to user  */ "description": "This option does xyz.
+For more info see the docs http://docs.com/link", /*  Type of field
-        "type": "string",
+        "type": "string",  */
-        // If is required or not
+        /*  If is required or not
-        "required": true,
+        "required": true,  */
       },
       "optionTwo": {
-        "displayName": "Twilio Account Authentication Token",
+        "displayName": "Second Human friendly name",
         "type": "string"
       },
       "fooBarZaz": {
-        "displayName": "Twilio Account Phone number(s)",
+        "displayName": "Third Human friendly name",
-        "description": "Number(s) required for service to function", "type": "string",
+        "description": "This option does xyz.
+For more info see the docs http://docs.com/link", "type": "string",
       },
     },